louchesprocket/pgnutil/README.txt

 	java -jar pgnutil.jar -mo 4748b62c5f943db4,58042cacbd9498f9,3ef5ae89557400b9,5e8c715de2d30397 -i mygames.pgn

 to output those games wherein the selected openings were played.
+If you wish to input a long list of opening identifiers, you may instead use the "-of" (opening-file) option, which takes as its parameter the file name of a file containing opening identifiers:

+	java -jar pgnutil.jar -of myopeningsfile -i mygames.pgn

 NOTE: pgnutil correctly identifies openings (to be precise, it correctly identifies the "out-of-book" condition) for PGN files